ahmedabb104/ahmedabb104/README.md

 ## Data Scientist @ Thri5

-- 📚 Master of Data Science and AI student at University of Waterloo
-- 🧠 Always learning more about data infrastucture, how to present data insights better, and how to build the most useful AI systems
+🧠 Always learning more about data infrastucture, how to present data insights more clearly, and how to build useful AI systems

 ### :mailbox:Connect with me: